TheMankel/DataVault/README.md

 ## Features

-- Create personal data records
+- Creating personal data records
-- Subpage displaying added data
-- Edit or delete existing data
+- Editing or deleting existing data
+- Dynamic filtering of data in a table by a selected column
+- Sorting data in a table by a selected column
+- Presentation of data on a separate subpage
+- Validation of data entered into forms
-- Select language (English, Polish)
+- Language selection (English, Polish)
+- Storing data in LocalStorage

 ## Stack